DavidIQ/ForumBanner/README.md

 # ForumBanner
-Extension to add a banner to individual forums
+phpBB Extension to add a banner to the top of individual forums.